Merzasphor/MWSE/docs/source/types/tes3actor.md

 ### `objectType`

+*Read-only*.
 The type of object.
 Maps to values in tes3.objectType.

 **Returns**: